The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Matrix valued differential forms

 To start, we interpret the connection $\Gamma$ as a matrix valued $1$-form $\Gamma^\mu_\nu \equiv \Gamma^\mu_{\nu i} dx^i$, in which case the Riemann curvature tensor of $\Gamma$ can be written as the matrix valued $2$-form \beq (\Gamma) = d \Gamma + \Gamma \wedge \Gamma, \eeq c.f., Lemma \ref{Lemma_Riemann_2-form}.
 By a matrix valued differential $k$-form $A$ we mean an $(n\times n)$-matrix whose components are $k$-forms over $n$-dimensional base space $\Omega\subset \R^n$, and we write \beq \nonumber A = A_{[i_1...i_k]} dx^{i_1} \wedge ... \wedge dx^{i_k} \equiv \sum_{i_1< ... < i_k} A_{i_1...i_k} dx^{i_1} \wedge ... \wedge dx^{i_k}, \eeq for $(n\times n)$-matrices $A_{i_1...i_k}$ that are totally anti-symmetric in the indices $i_1,...,i_k \in \{1,...,n\}$.
 As is standard, we always indicate an increasing ordering of indices by a square bracket around the indices and we set \beq dx^{i_1} \wedge ... \wedge dx^{i_k} \equiv \sum_{\pi \in S_k} {\rm sgn}(\pi)\: dx^{i_{\pi(1)}} \otimes ... \otimes dx^{i_{\pi(k)}}, \eeq where $S_k$ denotes the set of all permutations of $\{1,...,k\}$.
 We define the exterior derivative of a matrix valued $k$-form by

 and we define the wedge product of a matrix valued $k$-form $A$ with a matrix valued $l$-form $B = B_{j_1...j_l} dx^{j_1} \wedge ... \wedge dx^{j_l}$ as

 where the dot denotes standard matrix multiplication.
-The wedge product of a matrix valued $k$-form with itself is non-zero unless the component matrices commute, which we now illustrate for a matrix valued $1$-form $A=A_i dx^i$ by computing
+The wedge product of a matrix valued $k$-form with itself is in general non-zero unless the component matrices commute.
+In fact, for any matrix valued $1$-forms $A=A_i dx^i$ commutativity of its component matrices is a necessary and sufficient condition for $A\wedge A=0$, as we now show by computing